 Migration Monitoring Project, Falmouth, Maine

 Summary: Intern needed for bird migration banding station in Falmouth, Maine.
 Banding experience preferred but not required.
-Interest in biological field research and bird migration required.
-Duties begin mid-April and continue through mid-August (dates may be flexible; depending on the candidate, there may also be possibility of extension through the end of October).
+Interest in biology, bird migration, and biological field research required.
+Duties begin mid-April and continue through mid-August (dates may be flexible) anticipated commitment 32-40 hours per week.

-Essential Duties and Responsibilities: Candidate will assist two bird banders in running a migration banding station in spring 2017, and with MAPS banding and nest box checks during summer.
-Activities will include:
+Essential Duties and Responsibilities: Candidate will assist two bird banders in running banding station in spring 2018 and with MAPS banding and nest box checks during summer.
+Activities may include:

-Hours/Schedule: This is anticipated as a full time (32-40 hours per week), seasonal position, beginning April 25 and finishing Aug 20 (begin and end dates are flexible).
+Hours/Schedule: This is anticipated as a full time (32-40 hours per week), seasonal position, beginning April 15 and finishing Aug 20 (begin and end dates are flexible).
 The station will be open for a minimum of six hours per day, 4-5 days per week during spring, beginning at dawn, weather and other factors permitting.
-An additional hour of data entry is expected for each day of banding.
-It is at the discretion of the volunteer intern to work effectively as conditions dictate.
-Banding and nest box checks will occur on 2-3 days per week during summer, but the total time commitment is expected to be similar to spring, with the difference constituted by additional support for other field projects, ongoing data management tasks, and/or possibly data analysis and report/manuscript development, if the candidate has an interest and aptitude.
-Note that dates and schedule are flexible but a strong commitment to learning and willingness to contribute to the educational spirit of this project is desired.
+It is at the discretion of the employee to work effectively as conditions dictate.
+During summer we expect 2 days of banding and two days of conducting nest box surveys with a balance of time for data entry and other tasks as described.
+Note dates and schedule are flexible but a strong commitment to learning and willingness to contribute to the educational spirit of this project is desired.

-Qualifications: Current college-level students or individuals holding a Bachelor’s degree in related field and proven interest in pursuing field biology as a career.
-Previous mist netting experience is desired but we will provide training to the right candidate.
+Qualifications: Current students or individuals holding a Bachelor’s degree in related field and proven interest in pursuing field biology as a career.
+Previous mist netting experience is desired but we will teach the right candidate.
 Valid driver’s license and personal vehicle required.

 Physical Demands: Must be able to carry 50 lbs., walk for several miles per day.

 Work Environment: Banding station is located in Falmouth, Maine at River Point Conservation Area.
-BRI is a nonprofit based in Portland, Maine whose mission is to assess emerging threats to wildlife and ecosystems through collaborative research, and to use scientific findings to advance environmental awareness and inform decision makers.
-More information is available at BRI’s website: www.briloon.org.
+BRI is a nonprofit based in Gorham, Maine whose mission is to assess emerging threats to wildlife and ecosystems through collaborative research, and to use scientific findings to advance environmental awareness and inform decision makers.

-Contact: Please send a cover letter explaining your specific interests and experiences and a resume to firstname.lastname@example.org using the subject line: River Point Intern by April 3.
+Contact: Please send a cover letter explaining your specific interests and experiences and a resume to firstname.lastname@example.org by April 6, 2018.